Horses for sale

 ALL horses REACT it's like if i was to say to you "Hey Im on Crack but it doesn't affect me" yeah right!!!! dealing with a grass affected horse is like trying to reason with a terribly intoxicated human being its simply impossible!

 They all get affected but in different ways:

 * Extreme spookiness....

 * Hypersensitivity to touch...

-* Wild behavior to the point they don't let you catch them and act like they scared of you all in a sudden!...
+* Wild behaviour to the point they don't let you catch them and act like they scared of you all in a sudden!...

 * Turn into Bucking Bronco's, when they use to be absolute darling kick alongs...

-* Sudden Unpredictable behavior such as Bolting, rearing, shying every 2seconds of the ride...
+* Sudden Unpredictable behaviour such as Bolting, rearing, shying every 2 seconds of the ride...

 * Some become Aggressive mostly entires eg: mares, Biting or kicking...